Adding Roommates to Your Lease is Much Easier These Days

-In 2015, the most important legislation for tenants adding roommates in San Francisco came in the form of the “Kim Amendments.”
+In 2015, the most important legislation for tenants adding a roommate in San Francisco came in the form of the “Kim Amendments.”

 So how would I answer the question today?

-I would remind my reader that Lt.
-Governor Gavin Newsom still remains a rapacious, oily narcissist and shill for the real estate industry, who can occasionally squeeze out a crocodile tear for tenants—a typical “progressive” Democrat politician.
+I would remind the reader that Lt.
+Governor Gain Newsom still remains a rapacious, oily narcissist and shill for the real estate industry, who can occasionally squeeze out a crocodile tear for tenants—a typical “progressive” Democrat politician.

-And I would refer her to either Rent Board Rules & Regulations § 6.15A (absolute subletting prohibition in the lease) or § 6.15B (lease requiring landlord’s written consent to adding roommates).
+And I would refer her to either Rent Board Rules & Regulations § 6.15A (absolute subletting prohibition in the lease) or § 6.15B (lease requiring landlord’s written consent to subletting).

-I would advise her to write the landlord to request the addition of her boyfriend and wait to see if he responds at all, or tries to refuse permission.
-In most cases, that will be the end of the process, as most blanket refusals will be deemed unreasonable.
+I would advise her to write the landlord to request the addition of her boyfriend and wait to see if he responds at all or tries to refuse permission.
+In most case, that will be the end of the process, as most blanket refusals will be deemed unreasonable.

 I would point out that the landlord cannot unreasonably refuse permission unless the boyfriend has intentionally misrepresented significant facts on the landlord’s standard form application or provided significant misinformation to the landlord that interferes with the landlord’s ability to conduct a typical background check; or where the landlord can establish that her boyfriend presents a direct threat to the health, safety or security of other residents of the property; or her boyfriend presents a direct threat to the safety, security or physical structure of the property.